Vaccines: Guidelines & Recommendations

 Who needs to be protected?

-CDC recommends that everyone — including infants, children, preteens, adults, and pregnant people — stay up to date with their whooping cough vaccines.
+CDC recommends that everyone — including infants, children, preteens, adults, and pregnant women — stay up to date with their whooping cough vaccines.

 Because whooping cough is particularly dangerous for babies, vaccines are important for anyone who is around babies, including parents, siblings, grandparents, caregivers, and friends of the family.